techiediaries/techiediaries/_posts/2020/angular-10/2019-12-30-build-html-table-example-with-angular-9-8-ngfor.md

 Before we can use [`ngFor`](https://www.techiediaries.com/angular-ngfor/) for displaying data in a table, we need the data.
 In a real-world example, we'll need to [get data from a server database](https://www.techiediaries.com/angular-http-client/).

-## Step 1 - Getting Table Data
+## Step 1 - Getting Table Data with Angular 10 Service and `HttpClient`

-This is better done using an Angular service and the `HttpClient` API, so let's suppose we have the following service:
+This is better done using an Angular 10 service and the `HttpClient` API, so let's suppose we have the following service:

 ```ts
 import { Injectable } from '@angular/core';